ninsuo/symfony-quickstart/README.md

 - EWZRecaptchaBundle gives a nice ReCaptcha type and validator for sensible parts (registration or contact forms)

-## Ready-to-use tools

-- Admin tools: interfaces to manage users and groups (roles `ROLE_GROUP_<group name>` automatically set for users of a group).
+- Administration: interfaces to manage users and groups (roles `ROLE_GROUP_<group name>` automatically set for users of a group).
 You'll need to manually set is_admin = 1 on database for your first admin.

 - Settings on the fly: if your app requires global settings set/stored by arbitrary people, use the Setting entity/repository/twig function to quickly get the job done.

+- A bunch of utilities to render filters, paginations, absolute urls, get real random numbers, manipulate images...

+- Integrated layouts are so simple that you can get all functionalities working in a totally different bootstrap template in a matter of minutes.

 ## Installation